rafaelsdellama/nnga/getting-started.md

   # where the random seed is determined by the generation id, that is,
   # each generation the training and test folds change
   TEST_SIZE: 0.2

+  # Batch size to be used during the model train
+  # Is used only when the BACKBONE is not "GASearch"
+  BATCH_SIZE: 128

+  # Number of epochs to train the model
+  # Is used only when the BACKBONE is not "GASearch"
+  EPOCHS: 100

+  # Optimizer used in training the model
+  # Is used only when the BACKBONE is not "GASearch"
+  OPTIMIZER: "Adam"

+  # Learning rate used in training the model.
+  # Is used only when the BACKBONE is not "GASearch"
+  BASE_LEARNING_RATE: 0.0001
 ```

 ------------------------------